zbwright/StreamHub-Android-SDK/README.md

 Get the fresh StreamHub-Android-SDK from Github

-1. To import StreamHub-Android-SDK into your workspace go to, File > Import Project > General > Existing Project into Workspace
+1. To import StreamHub-Android-SDK into your workspace go to: File > Import Project > General > Existing Project into Workspace

-2. Then browse and select StreamHub-Android-SDK, now it will show in package explorar
+2. Browse and select StreamHub-Android-SDK; it should now show in the package explorer

-3. Right click on your project and select properties then select android tab.
+3. Right click on your project and select properties then select Android tab

-4. Under Library section, select Add button then select StreamHub-Android-SDK from the list of libraries
+4. Under the Library section, select Add button then select StreamHub-Android-SDK from the list of libraries

 5. Click on Apply and OK.

 ____________

 **Steps to use in Android Studio:**